 Any periodic event can be located in time providing a reference date or time and the period are known.
 A convenient parameter used to measure the progress of a periodic event is the phase, which is the time divided by the event period.
 By definition, the reference time (e.g. the mid-transit time) is at phase 0.
-It follows from this that the phase is counted from -0.5 to +0.5.
+In the Proposal Handling Tool Phase II, valid values for the phase are between 0 and 1.
+If in doubt about setting phase constraints on a periodic event one should use the Scheduling Feasibility Checker to test and validate observing strategies.

 To observe a planetary transit, it is of course not necessary to observe the whole orbit but just the interesting bit, i.e. the transit itself and an out-of-transit baseline, before and after the transit, for reference (CHEOPS is designed to achieve precise relative photometry!).
 Users can define when to start (with a margin) using the so-called start phase slack: an interval in orbital phase during which the visit shall start.
 The longer the slack, the easier the visit will be to schedule.
 Because of orbital interruptions, gaps in the light curve could mean that CHEOPS will miss a critical portion of the transit, e.g. its ingress.
 To prevent this, users are allowed to set an additional critical phase range, during which they could define a specific observing efficiency.
 Be warned, though, that setting a critical phase range places a significant constraint on scheduling and may make the programme un-schedulable.
-Figure 67 illustrates what the ephemeris parameters are.
+Figure 6 illustrates what the ephemeris parameters are.